Considering a Solar Powered Pontoon Boat? Here’s Your Helpful Guide

 If you're planning on going entirely solar for the motor (not just the battery), you'll get slow speeds that are good for trolling, which makes excellent fishing.
 All of this equipment is easy to find with a quick Amazon search for electric boat motor, which provides many results.

-You can also take a look at Better Boat's The Ultimate Guide to Electric Trolling Motors for more ideas.
+You can also take a look at Better Boat's Ultimate Guide to Electric Trolling Motors for more ideas.
 One solid choice for a standard pontoon boat is the Minn Kota Terrova (check price on Amazon).

 How Much Will a Solar Powered Pontoon Boat Cost?